CHL on Sportsnet: Kingston at Oshawa

 The 2019-20 CHL on Sportsnet schedule continues Saturday as the Kingston Frontenacs take on the Oshawa Generals.

-Saturday marks the second game of a three-in-three weekend for the Frontenacs who host the Saginaw Spirit on Friday.
-Winners of three of their past four outings, including Monday’s 2-1 overtime victory over the Hamilton Bulldogs in which the exceptional Shane Wright netted the game winner just 38 seconds into the extra frame, the club looks to continue its winning ways against the Generals.
+Saturday marks the second game of a three-in-three weekend for the Frontenacs who hosted the Saginaw Spirit on Friday.
+Winners of three of their past five outings, including Monday’s 2-1 overtime victory over the Hamilton Bulldogs in which the exceptional Shane Wright netted the game winner just 38 seconds into the extra frame, the club looks to continue its winning ways against the Generals.

 As for Oshawa, the squad aims to return to the win column after falling 5-0 to the Barrie Colts on Thursday.
 Earlier in the week, the Generals came away with a 5-4 road win versus the Owen Sound Attack in which trade deadline addition and Nashville Predators first-round Philip Tomasino shined with a four-point effort counting two goals and two assists.